Blind238/SwipeTable/src/pages/reports/internship-report.md

 There was a lot of freedom involved in the main project.
 This meant that I had to be very careful about the steps I took and the decisions I made.

+## 3.1.
+Preliminary Research
+The first few days I did as much research as I could so I could discuss things with my supervisor, Egor Kloos.
+He would be on vacation for 2 weeks after that.

+The preliminary research was not focused on requirements, instead I wanted to explore what was already out there and what could be possible.
+I also tried to deduce any issues I may encounter during the project.

+I also started a log of progress during the research, documenting observations.

 # 4. Specific Competencies

 ## 4.1.
 Usability Research